← Reference Deep-Dives Reference Deep-Dive · 10 min read

 The value of customer research is not linear — it compounds.
 Each conversation adds to a growing body of evidence that makes every subsequent conversation more interpretable.
 The team that has spoken to 200 customers over the past year brings context to each new interview that a team starting fresh cannot match.

-Week 1: Run 3 AI-moderated interviews with recent users.
+Week 1.
+Run 3 AI-moderated interviews with recent users.
 Total cost: $60.
 Total time investment: 1 hour for setup, 30 minutes for review.
+Do not over-engineer the discussion guide; the first three interviews are about establishing the practice, not about producing a comprehensive readout.

-Week 2: Review findings in your regular sprint meeting.
+Week 2.
+Review findings in the regular sprint meeting.
 Identify one insight that changes a decision or validates an assumption.
-This is the proof point that makes the cadence self-justifying.
+That single proof point is what makes the cadence self-justifying for the rest of the team.

-Week 3-4: Establish the weekly rhythm.
-Designate one team member as the research point person (not a full-time researcher — just someone who ensures the cadence happens).
+Weeks 3-4.
+Establish the weekly rhythm.
+Designate one team member as the research point person — not a full-time researcher, just someone who ensures the cadence happens.
 Set a standing 15-minute slot in the weekly meeting for research review.

-Month 2: Evaluate what you have learned that you would not have known otherwise.
+End of month 2.
+Evaluate what the team has learned that it would not have known otherwise.
 The answer is almost always “more than expected.”
-That realization is what turns a trial into a permanent practice.
+That realization is what turns a five-week trial into a permanent operating practice.
+The cadence stops being something the team has to remember to maintain and starts being something the team relies on to operate.

 Frequently Asked Questions